SNAP Benefits in Minnesota: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Minnesota, you typically need to recertify your SNAP benefits every 12 or 24 months.
-Your local county or tribal office will mail you a renewal packet when it's time to complete the process.
-Pay close attention to the deadline listed in your notice.
+In Minnesota, you typically need to recertify your SNAP benefits every 12 to 24 months.
+Your local county office will mail you a form when it's time to renew.
+Completing this paperwork on time is the best way to prevent any interruption in receiving your food assistance.

 Special SNAP Services in Minnesota